-Costs in excess of billings
+Contract assets consist of costs in excess of billings.
 Costs in excess of billings includes unbilled amounts resulting from revenues under contracts with customers that are satisfied over time and when the cost-to-cost measurement method of revenue recognition is utilized and revenue recognized exceeds the amount billed to the customer, and right to payment is not just subject to the passage of time.
 Amounts may not exceed their net realizable value.
-Costs in excess of billings are classified as current assets and are reported in a net position on a contract-by-contract basis at the end of each reporting period.
+Costs in excess of billings are classified as current assets and are reported net of contract billings on a contract-by-contract basis at the end of each reporting period.